Dowell-Lab/srworkshop/projectB/day09/worksheets/bedtools_worksheet.md

 amazing documentation that very clearly articulates what each of its tools does: <https://bedtools.readthedocs.io/en/latest/>

-Bedtools is also fairly easy to install on your personal computer, and usually annotation files are tractable to work with there (though not always).
+Today, we'll use bedtools on the AWS.
+It's also fairly easy to install on your personal computer, and usually annotation files are tractable to work with there (though not always).

 - Transfer the day9_bedtools.sbatch script from the github repo to your /scratch/Users/\<username\>/day9/scripts/ directory.
 - Input the paths to the gene annotation file and your MACS peak file
 - We will now fill the script section with bedtools commands.

 **NOTE:** *Please try to write the commands by yourself.* But if you need help there is an example of a final script at *\<github_repo\>/day09/scripts/.bedtools_answers.sbatch*

 We have a list of genes, and we have a list of peaks called from a p53 ChIP experiment, identifying putative p53 binding locations in control